 Now, more than a year after the deal, two things are clear.
-First, the strategic fit is better than it might have appeared at first sight to people looking at the deal in a strictly New Zealand context.
+First, the strategic fit is better than it might have appeared to people looking at the deal in a strict New Zealand context.
 Second, that $840 million acquisition cost doesn’t look so outlandish.

 That’s because while buying TelstraClear may look like a straightforward New Zealand play, it fits neatly into Vodafone’s global plans to offer telecommunications and information technology services to large multinational companies.

 Vodafone NZ’s global role